-Meconium may be present at birth in the amniotic fluid because there is a serious problem with the blood flow to and from the lungs.
+MAS can be seen along with a serious problem with the blood flow to and from the lungs.
 This is called persistent pulmonary hypertension of the newborn (PPHN).

 To prevent problems that lead to meconium being present, stay healthy during pregnancy and follow your health care provider's advice.